MoiraMarques/projeto/Setting-up-solr-on-linux.md

-###For single core processors
+###Getting solr and extracting

- Download solr from apache.org and unzip it at (relative to the mirosubs project directory) at ../buildout/parts/solr.
+ Download solr from apache.org and extract it (relative to the mirosubs project directory) at ../buildout/parts/solr.

 ###Multi core setup